 The most common visa for tech workers and would-be founders is the H1-B visa.
 But for every H1-B visa available in 2015, 3.5 people were applying.
 Those that do make it in still have a long wait.

 According to TechCrunch, the process starts with labor certification, LC, moves on to the immigration petition, I-140, and then adjustment of status, AoS.
 The entire process is fraught.

 For example, the LC is skill specific, making it hard if the worker wears many hats.
 A simple switch from engineering to product management would not be allowed, according to the terms of the visa.
 It is also location specific so a worker can’t switch companies.
 And if he gets laid off, he must leave the country.

-Once over here, many immigrants get locked into the system that delays processing of Green Card petitions, which are employment-based.
-This has actually tied some workers to specific companies for more than a decade, while they wait it out.
+Once over here, many immigrants get locked into the system that delays the processing of Green Card petitions, which are employment-based.
+This has tied some workers to specific companies for more than a decade, while they wait it out.

 The system currently in place can be unfair, baffling, expensive and energy-draining.

 According to Jon Velie, an immigration law specialist, other visa options are equally cumbersome.
 For example, if the entrepreneur has $100,000, he can invest it in a company.
 Very few have that kind of money, but it is one way to get an E-2 treaty investor visa.